 Application of the disbursement method

 The estimate of child support is worked out by adding the amount of child support the individual has already received during the financial year to the amount projected for the rest of the relevant period.
-This second amount is worked out by multiplying the latest Child Support monthly payment the individual has received (less any arrears) by the number of months left in the financial year.
+This second amount is worked out by multiplying the latest monthly child support payment the individual has received (less any arrears) by the number of months left in the financial year.

-At the Child Support payday on the third Wednesday in January, Maria receives:
+On the third Wednesday in January, Maria receives:

 • arrears of maintenance of $600 for October and November, and